ziogref/TAS-Fuel-HA-Intergration/LovelaceCard.md

 This guide will show you how to create a single Lovelace card that displays:

 1. An automatically populated list of your "Favourite" fuel stations at the top, sorted by price.
+2. A clear heading to separate your favourites from other stations.
-2. A dynamic list of all other fuel stations, also automatically sorted from cheapest to most expensive.
+3. A dynamic list of all other fuel stations, also automatically sorted from cheapest to most expensive.
-3. The ability to exclude specific brands (e.g., United) from the dynamic list.
+4. The ability to exclude specific brands (e.g., United) from the dynamic list.
-4. The card will automatically hide any station whose price is currently "Unknown".
+5. The card will automatically hide any station whose price is currently "Unknown".

 ---